North East Secretariat on Human Rights

-The NorthEast Secretariat on Human Rights (NESOHR) was established on July 9, 2004, in Kilinochchi as part of the 2002 Norway-facilitated peace process to improve human rights in the north east of Sri Lanka.
-NESOHR functioned in the Tamil areas until the end of 2008 when it was forced to end its operations.
+The North-East Secretariat on Human Rights (NESoHR) was established on July 9, 2004, in Kilinochchi by the Liberation Tigers of Tamil Eelam (LTTE) as part of the 2002 Norway-facilitated peace process to monitor human rights in the North Eastern Province, Sri Lanka.
+According to its former secretary N. Malathy, who volunteered and worked closely with the LTTE Peace Secretariat to assist with the peace process, some leading members of citizens' committees in the North-East collectively put pressure on the LTTE to establish a civilian human rights body independent of the LTTE Peace Secretariat.

+According to pro-rebel TamilNet, NESoHR functioned in the Tamil areas until the end of 2008 when it was forced to end its operations.
 During its operations from Vanni, it released a large number of reports on the ongoing atrocities against Tamils.
-It was relaunched again in 2013 from outside Sri Lanka.
+Amnesty International claimed in 2006 that NESoHR had "limited autonomy, and capacity and security constraints" that restricted its access to the Eastern Province, Sri Lanka.

-Joseph Pararajasingham, a member of the Sri Lankan Parliament, and A. Chandranehru, a former member of Sri Lankan Parliament, were founding members of NESOHR.
-Both were later assassinated, allegedly by para-military members.
+Joseph Pararajasingham, a member of the Sri Lankan Parliament, and A. Chandranehru, a former member of Sri Lankan Parliament, were founding members of NESoHR.
+Both were later assassinated allegedly by state-affiliated paramilitaries and posthumously awarded the honour of Maamanithar by the LTTE.

-Father M. X. Karunaratnam was Chairperson of the organization until his assassination on April 20, 2008.
-In a press release, NESOHR condemned, "in the strongest possible terms", "the Sri Lankan State" for his death.
+Father M. X. Karunaratnam was the Chairperson of the organization until his assassination on April 20, 2008.
+In a press release, NESoHR condemned, "in the strongest possible terms", "the Sri Lankan State" for his death.

-NESOHR has been cited by the BBC and Amnesty International, as well as Sri Lankan newspapers.
+NESoHR has been cited by the BBC and Amnesty International, as well as Sri Lankan newspapers.

-In addition to reporting on human rights, NESOHR has also formed an informal partnership with the Association of Humanitarian Lawyers to discuss the application of international humanitarian law to Sri Lanka's armed conflict.
+In addition to reporting on human rights, NESoHR has also formed an informal partnership with the Association of Humanitarian Lawyers to discuss the application of international humanitarian law to Sri Lanka's armed conflict.

-NESOHR has faced criticism for being too pro-LTTE.
-According to a U.S. diplomatic cable from November 2004, certain staffs of human rights organizations privately expressed reservations about NESOHR's credibility when it was established in July that year.
-Jo Becker of Human Rights Watch and Rory Mungoven, the UN's Senior Advisor on Human Rights in Sri Lanka, viewed the organization as lacking members with human rights and legal expertise.
-Becker also alleged that members of NESOHR downplayed the extent of child recruitment by the LTTE.
-However, critics also noted that the NESOHR had at least limited independence, and had the potential to become a more legitimate human rights organization.
+In the post-war period, NESoHR along with the Chennai-based human rights trust Manitham co-published a book titled "Massacres of Tamils: 1956–2008" documenting 171 massacres of Tamil civilians.
+The organization was relaunched again in 2013 from outside Sri Lanka, and as of 2015 exiled attorney K. Sivapalan was its vice chairman, who was a former local member of the Sri Lanka Monitoring Mission.